 Drama in the Schools offers three focused units:

 Storytelling (Spoken Word) — students are taught to access their emotions and use their voices through first person stories.
 During this writing and performance unit, classmates share their experiences and find a commonality that helps them become more comfortable opening up in front of a group.
-Each student adapts their personal monologue into a slam poem, with the goal of participating in the youth poetry festival Louder Than a Bomb.
+Each student adapts their personal monologue into a slam poem.

 Character (August Wilson) — while immersed in August Wilson’s 10-play century cycle, students learn to connect to and express honest emotions through the words of the playwright.
 In addition to exploring character in preparation for the annual August Wilson Monologue Competition, the unit includes a research component with students completing dramaturgical investigations to better understand the decade in which their monologue takes place.